georgia-tech-db/evadb/docs/source/tutorials/qa_video.rst

 .. note::

-    EvaDB allows users to register any model in HuggingFace as a UDF.
+    EvaDB allows users to register any model in HuggingFace as a function.

 ChatGPT
 ****